-You might have noticed that, apart from the beginner board and cruising longboard, the board size calculator doesn't work around windsurfing style, but flotation.
-It determines the volume from your weight and desired buoyancy.
-Boards with less volume have worse stability, but are faster when planing, and easier to maneuver when doing tricks and jumps.
+You might have noticed that, apart from the beginner board and cruising longboard, the board size calculator doesn't work around windsurfing style but flotation.
+It determines the volume from your weight and desired buoyancy, covered in our buoyancy calculator.
+Boards with less volume have worse stability but are faster when planing and easier to maneuver when doing tricks and jumps.
 Choose a board according to your abilities, starting from the top of the list.

 Why is using a windsurf fin so important?

 A fin is an irreplaceable part of a windsurfing set.
 It allows you to cut through the water and control the motion of your board.
 Choose a fin according to the style and conditions in which you will windsurf.
 Like with boards, there are freeride, wave, formula, and longboard fins.
 There is also a weed fin – it's tilted backward, so it's easier to windsurf when there is plant matter in the water.